-In addition to providing stable benefits to those who cannot work and to their families, the SSDI program also encourages and helps people who may be able to return to work to try to do so.
-This helps expand the labor force and saves SSDI trust fund dollars.
-Two strategies for helping people return to work are providing access to health insurance coverage and offering rehabilitation services.
+In addition to providing stable benefits to those who cannot work and to their families, the Social Security Disability Insurance program also encourages and helps people who may be able to return to work to try to do so.
+Strategies for helping people return to work include providing access to health insurance coverage and offering rehabilitation services.

-The prospect of going without the Medicare coverage that is provided after two years to beneficiaries with disabilities may dissuade many people with disabilities from returning to work.
-SSA’s Ticket to Work program addresses this problem.
-It allows working individuals with disabilities to have eight years of Medicare and Medicaid coverage without a premium.
+The prospect of losing Medicare coverage that is provided to recipients of DI benefits after two years may dissuade many people with disabilities from returning to work.
+The Social Security Administration’s Ticket to Work program addresses this problem.
+It allows working individuals with disabilities to receive eight years of Medicare and Medicaid coverage without a premium.
 After that beneficiaries can purchase Medicare if they continue to have a disability.
-People with disabilities may receive disability payments after a waiting period and before physical or vocational rehabilitation.
-The strict definition of “disability” requires claimants to prove their inability to work.
-Only at the end of a long determination process are individuals sent for rehabilitation.

 Ticket to Work and other programs

-AARP supports continuing efforts to expand and improve work incentives, through programs such as the Ticket to Work program for SSDI beneficiaries, as long as they continue to provide a measure of economic security and health benefits and do not endanger the long-term integrity of the Social Security trust funds.
+Policymakers should expand and improve work incentives, through programs such as the Ticket to Work program for Social Security Disability Insurance beneficiaries, as long as they continue to provide a measure of economic security and health benefits and do not endanger the long-term integrity of the Social Security trust funds.

 The Social Security Administration should provide early interventions to people with disabilities to best enable them to return to work.SSA should expand its pools of alternate providers of vocational rehabilitation for SSDI beneficiaries.